 - Easy to read size and easy to determine which side is the back of the garment.

-Keep in mind that your loved one is not only dealing with the physical issues associated with incontinence but emotional challenges as well.
-They may feel embarrassed, anxious, depressed and frustrated.
+Keep in mind that the person with incontinence is not only dealing with the associated physical issues, but emotional challenges as well.
+They may feel embarrassed, anxious, depressed, and frustrated.
 Dealing with the physical issues by providing appropriate incontinence products is a great start.
-In addition seek emotional support as well such as connecting with others who also face the issue of incontinence.
+In addition, seek emotional support as well such as connect with others who also face the issue of incontinence.

 - Best Practices for Care Providers to Ensure Minimal Contact During COVID-19

 - 8 Ways Sleep Combats COVID-19

 - Managing Incontinence During COVID-19

 - Birth Defects and Incontinence – Spotlight on Angelman Syndrome